YiJio/portfolio-21-22/README.md

 01/14/2023: Complete changeover for portfolio (this version was created in February 2022).

 01/14/2023: Portfolio postponed.
 Visit new <a target="blank" href="https://yijio.github.io/portfolio/">link</a> for my current portfolio.

+08/25/2024: Updated the name for this repository to reflect portfolio versions.